espy/hoodie-plugin-tutorial/README.md

     hoodie.task.add('direct-message', messageData)
     .done( function(messageTask) {
-      // current version:
       hoodie.task.on('remove:direct-message:'+messageTask.id, defer.resolve);
       hoodie.task.on('error:direct-message:'+messageTask.id, defer.reject);
-      // new version by @gr2m
-      hoodie.task.on('remove', messageTask.id, defer.resolve);
-      hoodie.task.on('error', messageTask.id, defer.reject);
     })
     .fail( defer.reject );

-# TODO
-I'm currently documenting the new plugins api and incorporating edits by @gr2m , and I'm wondering about the task.on() syntax.
-It used to take the usual 'eventType:objectType:objectId' string we also use in the frontend in store.on(), now it apparently takes eventType and objectId as separate arguments.
-What's the reason for this, and would the old way still work?
-# TODO END

 The is a big one, but if you've used Hoodie before, it will look familiar.
 We're adding a new task and passing it a type `direct-message`, as well as the payload from the `hoodie.directMessage.send()` call.
 If this succeeds, we register two event listeners, one for the removal of the task, which we'll do once the plugin's backend component has completed it, and a second one for when something goes wrong and the backend returns an error. `messageTask` is simply the task object that gets returned when `hoodie.task.add()` succeeds.

-Note that the `hoodie.task.on()` listener accepts three different object selectors after the event type, just like `hoodie.store.on` does in the hoodie.js frontend library:
+__Note:__ the `hoodie.task.on()` listener accepts three different object selectors after the event type, just like `hoodie.store.on` does in the hoodie.js frontend library:

-* none, which means any object type: `'remove'`
+* none, which means any object type: `'success'`
-* a specific object type: `'remove:direct-message'`
+* a specific object type: `'success:direct-message'`
-* a specific individual object `'remove:direct-message:a1b2c3'`
+* a specific individual object `'success:direct-message:a1b2c3'`

-The latter is what we're doing in the current line: listening for the remove and error events of the specific `direct-message` object with the id of the relevant message task.
+The latter is what we're doing in the current line: listening for the `success` and `error events of the specific `direct-message` object with the id of the relevant message task.
 We pass through the promises that were attached to the original API call to handle the events (`defer.resolve` corresponds to `onMessageSent`, `defer.reject` to `onMessageError`).

+##### An Important Note on Task Events

+There's a crucial detail about task event types and where they can occur. __The frontend component__ can listen for:

+`add`, `change`, `success` and `error`

+The __backend component__, however, can only listen for:

+`add` and `change`

+It can _call_ `task.success()` and `task.error()` and through this _emit_ these events, but it can't _listen_ for them.
+This makes sense, because the backend component is where the tasks succeed or fail, so it already always knows when that happens.
+It's just the frontend component that has to be notified of these events.
+However, tasks can be added and changed on both sides, which is why both sides can listen for these events.
+If you're doing something that can succeed or fail on the client side, you don't need tasks to do it.

+While we're at it, there's a second backend limitation concerning events: __you can't listen for events from a specific individual object in the backend component of a plugin.__ This will work in the frontend component, but not in the back:

+    task.on('success:direct-message:a1b2c3', defer.resolve);

+Allowing this behaviour in the backend would generate potentially enormous amounts of callbacks sitting in memory on the server and possibly never being called and removed.
+We're thinking that the backend components, which are essentially node.js workers, shouldn't be storing state like this anyway.
+That's what we've got the whole task system for in the first place.
+So, ideally, this limitation shouldn't be a problem for you.

+But for now, back to the original example:

 Lastly, if the `task.add()` fails outright before it even reaches the database, we also call `defer.reject` from the `fail()` promise of the `add()` method.